odoo/documentation/content/applications/productivity/discuss/chatter.rst

    When messages are edited after they have been sent, an updated message is **not** sent to the recipient.

-To edit a sent message, click the :guilabel:`... (ellipsis)` icon menu to the right of the message.
+To edit a sent message, click the :icon:`fa-ellipsis-h` :guilabel:`(ellipsis)` icon menu to the right of the message.
 Then, select :guilabel:`Edit`.
 Make any necessary adjustments to the message.

 .. image:: chatter/chatter-edit.png
    :align: center